microsoft/fluentui/rfcs/react-components/convergence/slot-render-as.md

    </Field>
    ```

-3. The slot's `children` prop is no longer "special": it's treated the same as any other prop.
+3. 👍 The slot's `children` prop is no longer "special": it's treated the same as any other prop.
 This reduces the slot API to a single "special" prop: `as`.

+4. 👍 Opinion: it's easier to understand the API.
+The `as` prop implies that the render function is rendering the whole slot.
+Whereas `children` implies that it's rendering just the children, which is not the case.

 ### Cons

-1. It overloads the `as` prop, which may run into issues in implementation, if there are any other uses of `as` as a function.
+1. 👎 Overloads the `as` prop, which may run into issues in implementation, if there are any other uses of `as` as a function.
 See "Appendix B" for an alternative proposal that uses a prop `render` instead of `as`.

+2. 👎 Requires maintaining the deprecated codepath of supporting `children` as a render function until the next major release.
+This includes:
+   - Types: `children` prop in the slot type definitions
+   - Code: Handling the case where `children` is a render function in `getSlots`.

 ### Implementation